MRCCA Rulemaking Project - FAQs

 The legislation requires the DNR to establish districts.
 What is a district?

 Districts are sections or segments of the MRCCA.
-The draft rules identify parts of the MRCCA that have similar characteristics and group them into common districts.
-Each district will have a combination of unique and MRCCA-wide standards.
+The rules identify parts of the MRCCA that have similar characteristics and group them into common districts.
+Each district has specific building height and structure setback standards.

 The MRCCA already has districts, what will happen to them after the new rules are adopted?